How Big Is A Scoop Of Coffee?

 Or you could end up with a weak insipid brew or an overly strong one that could knock your socks off!

-This all means that a little experimentation with your measuring spoon is required to start off with to realise how big is a scoop of coffee.
+This all means that a little experimentation with your coffee spoon measure is required to start off with to realise how big is a scoop of coffee.

 But once mastered, never forgotten.